Food trends 2021: what will stay, what will change? An overview of the latest trends and developments in the food and catering industry

-Are there food trends that already had answers to problems before the crisis that are only now becoming really virulent?
+Are there food trends that already contained answers to problems before the crisis that are only now becoming really virulent?
 Which food trends offer orientation even in chaotic, unfamiliar times?
-This deals with the analysis of the Food Report 2021, which checks food trends for their resilience to crises.
-The 7 clusters of the Food Trend Map 2021: health, everyday life, quality, enjoyment, Sustainability, Glokal and Beyond Food bring together different food trends and thus make the dynamics visible.
+This is what the analysis of the Food Report deals with, which is examining Food Trends 2021 for its crisis resilience.

 Source & Copyright by Futur Food Studio

-With the ghost kitchens, of course, a disruption of everyday gastronomy had already been announced before the crisis.
-Now it happens faster than expected.
-The new food delivery platforms operating with ghost kitchens are developing into the Netflix and Spotify of the catering industry.
-The delivery service companies become food platforms that produce completely new gastronomy concepts.
+With the ghost kitchens, of course, a disruption of everyday gastronomy was announced even before the crisis.
+Now it's happening faster than expected.
+The new food delivery platforms that operate with ghost kitchens are developing into Netflix and Spotify in the catering industry.
+The delivery service companies are becoming food platforms that create completely new gastronomy concepts.

+With the increasing quality of delivery food, restaurants are increasingly becoming places where the quality of stay is becoming more important.
 The corona crisis is the decisive driver and at the same time the stress test for alternative catering concepts.
-If the delivery of food works well during the crisis and the quality of the food is convincing, Ghost Kitchens have the chance to establish themselves in the mainstream in German-speaking countries and to become part of everyday food culture.
+If the food delivery works well in the crisis and the quality of the food is convincing, Ghost Kitchens have the chance to establish themselves in the mainstream in German-speaking countries and to become part of everyday food culture.

 Source & Copyright by Nobelhart & Schmutzig

-Biodiversity - The future of nutrition lies in diversity
+2. Biodiversity - The future of nutrition lies in diversity

-Liquid Evolution - Drink better, drink better, drink healthier
+3. Liquid Evolution - Drink better, drink better, drink healthier

-Source: Zukunftsinstitut from the trend study Food Report 2021
+Source: Zukunftsinstitut from the trend study Food report 2021